-- Accelerated Basics – Getting Started in Brightspace: This sessions covers Basics 1, 2, and 3 in a 90-minute session.
+- Accelerated Basics – Getting Started in Brightspace: This session covers Basics 1, 2, and 3 in a 90-minute session.

 Tool Specific Sessions

-- Assignments: Learn how to set up Assignment folders so that students can submit their assignments online (Create assignment guide).
+- Assignments: Learn how to set up Assignment folders so that students can submit their assignments online (create an assignment guide).

-- Grades: Learn to how to set up a grade book so your students can track their own grades (Grades guide).
+- Grades: Learn how to set up a grade book so your students can track their own grades (using grades guide).

 There are a variety of instructional tools at PCC that faculty can use to enhance their classes.
 Here are some recordings to get you started.

-- Zoom: Learn how to set up a Zoom room in D2L Brightspace for synchronous meeting with your students!
+- Zoom: Learn how to set up a Zoom room in D2L Brightspace for synchronous meetings with your students!
 (Zoom resources)